View all summaries

 The image shows a donor liver being kept viable for transplant with a device developed in part by VA researchers.
 (Photo courtesy of TransMedics)

-VA researchers and colleagues invented technology that will improve the number and effectiveness of organ transplants.
-Working with the company TransMedics, Inc., VA researchers developed a technique called “warm perfusion,” which keeps transplant hearts and other organs viable using an artificial circulatory system.
+VA researchers and colleagues invented technology that will increase the number and effectiveness of organ transplants.
+Working with the company TransMedics, Inc., VA researchers developed a technique called "warm perfusion," which keeps donor hearts and other organs alive using an artificial circulatory system, until they can be transplanted.

-The device pumps blood, oxygen, and electrolytes into an organ while it is outside the human body.
-The organ is placed in a chamber in the device connected to tubes, which provide a continuous supply of oxygenated blood to the organ.
-The device also maintains temperature and pressure.
+The donor organ is connected to a warm perfusion device that pumps a continuous supply of oxygenated blood and electrolytes, while the organ is outside the human body.
+The device also maintains temperature and pressure within the organ.
 The technique was patented by VA and licensed to TransMedics, which developed the technology.

 TransMedics makes warm perfusion machines for heart, lung, and liver transplants.
 The heart and lung machines are approved for use in the United States by the Food and Drug Administration, while the liver machine is currently in clinical trials.